cumc/xqtl-protocol/_sources/README.md

 ## How to use this resource

+### Pipeline execution

 Pipelines in this repository are written in the [Script of Scripts (SoS) workflow language](https://vatlab.github.io/sos-docs/).
 Like most other workflow languages, SoS workflows can **distribute and execute computing jobs directly in High Performance Computing cluster**.
 It can also use **containers (Docker or Singularity)** to help with setting up computational environment and improve reproducibility.
 Unlike most other workflow languages, SoS workflows are created using SoS Notebooks (based on Ipython Notebook and developed in [Jupyter](https://jupyter.org/)) which allow for both **scientific narrative and pipeline scripts in the same document**.
 Unlike typical Jupyter Notebooks intended for interactive data analysis, SoS workflows written in Jupyter Notebooks can be executed directly as command line scripts either on a local computer or in a HPC environment.

+We provide this [toy example for running SoS pipeline on a typical HPC cluster environment](https://github.com/cumc/xqtl-pipeline/blob/main/pipeline/misc/Job_Example.ipynb).
+First time users are encouraged to try it out in order to help setting up the computational environment necessary to run the QTL analysis.

 ### Source code